Kendriya Vidyalaya, Jalahalli West

-Kendriya Vidyalaya, No.1, Air Force Station, Jalahalli West, Bangalore, India is a school run by the Kendriya Vidyalaya Sangathan, an autonomous body formed by the Ministry of Human Resource Development, Government of India, New Delhi.
+Kendriya Vidyalaya, No.1, Air Force Station, Jalahalli West, Bengaluru, India is a school run by the Kendriya Vidyalaya Sangathan, an autonomous body formed by the Ministry of Human Resource Development, Government of India, New Delhi.
 Started in 1964, the Vidyalaya has classes from I to XII with an enrollment of 2300 with Science and Commerce streams at the Plus-Two level.